-[522.406-6(c (Name of signatory purity) , hereby certify That I am the That I am the(Owner, permer, president, etc.; (Name of Firm submitting statement) (Frima constactor or subconstactor) for , at, located in · under contract number(Government sentrest no.) (Box Instruction .
-J balow) (As the once requires, state all work, or list the was done personally by work and their connection with the firm; that no wages were received for the labor performed; that no mech thereof; and that the work was done during the following periods: Last date on which work was performed at the site was (Bigmanne) (zitte) Section 1001 of Title 18 of the United States Code (Criminal Code ments - 72 Stat.
+(Name of Sundancery party) (Name of Firm submitting statement) (Nature of work) (Nature of work) (Nature of work) (Name of Building where work was done) (Nature of work) (Name of Building where work was done) (Nature of work) (Name of Building where work was done) (Observment contract number (Government contract no.) (See Instruction 3 below) (As the once requires, state all work, or list the spouthe states of work) (Name of powers) performing work and their enterties were employed at no wages were received for the labor performed; that no mechanics or laborers were employed receof; and that the work was done during the following periods: ast date on which work was performed at the site was 1, , hereby certify That I am the (Owner, partner, president, etc.; (Frima constactor or subconstactor) for(Nature of work) , at located in · (Government contract na.)
+(See Instruction J balow) was done personally by work and their connection with the firm; thereof; and that the work was done during the following periods: (Bigmanne) (zitte) ments - 72 Stat.
 967, 18 U.S.C.
-1001, among other things, provides a document or writing containing any false, fictitious or fraudulent station of any department or agency of the United States, shall be finithan five years, or both.) that whoever knowingly and willfully makes or uses tatement or entry, in any matter within the jurisdic- and not more than \$10,000 or imprisoned not more INSTRUCTIONS FOR THE SUBMISSION OF STATEMENTS O Prime contractors or subsonitractors who personally perform the work are required to respect to the payment of weets pursuent to the Cobsisted (Arth-Kickback) regulations ship, (2) this soone and dates of the work performed, (3) that they reserved no weets, tin of the work, The above purple form are furth the working prescribed for push airs. s, a servified statement elegify ghowing; (1) their contractual relation- and (4) that no machinish or laborers were ampleved in the prosess- Prime contractors are responsible for the submission of the certified statements of sub- prime contractor for transmission to the Government contracting officer or his designs ters should be submitted as acon as assisted after the lest date on which work was perfor and representative.
-Statements of prime contractors and autocontrat- To facilities identification of the project involved, prime contractors should provide the on the statement form. er subsentiticters with the Government contract number as called for 4.
+1001, among other things, provides a document or writing containing any false, fictitious or fraudulent station of any department or agency of the United States, shall be finithen five years, or both.) that whoever knowingly and willfully makes or uses tatement or entry, in any matter within the jurisdic- and not more than \$10,000 or imprisoned not more resert to the payment of week pursuent to the Copeland (Anti-Kickback) regulations ship, (2) the scale and dates of the work parterned, (3) that they reserved no weeks, s, a certified statement elegify ghowing; (1) their contractual relation- and (4) that no machinish or laborers were ampleved in the prosessprime contractor for transmission to the Government contracting difficir or his designs and representative.
+Statements of prime contractors and subcontrat- er subsentiticters with the Government contract number as called for 4.
 Prime consectors should furnish their subconsectors with opoles of this sample states.
 THE GOVERNMENT DOES NOT PROVIDE PORMS POR ACTUAL USE. nent form so as to facilitate submission of the recessory information.
 GENERAL SERVICES ADMINISTRATION GSA FORM 818-D (REV. 4-64)